Breword/tmux/Getting-Started.md

 ...
 ~~~~

-* With no other flags, `-g` shows session options:
+* With no other flags, `-g` shows global session options:

 ~~~~
 $ tmux show -g